 I have seen ALS007 cards with the same FCC ID as the ALS100 and ALS100Plus+ (MA5ASOUND), which is odd.

 The ALS007SP is very similar to the ALS007 but is not a Plug & Play card.
-In all other respects it is the same as the ALS007.
+In all other respects they are the same.
 A file called ALSINIT.EXE is used to initialise the ALS007SP's sound chip.

 According to the installation disk readme file, if you have issues installing under Windows, you should try installing the drivers for each device manually.
 For reference they are: